MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 description: >-
   This morning, let's have a mellow Sunday morning thanks to Gorgeous Bully's heartwarming selection.
 Manchester based Gorgeous Bully makes lo-fi, DIY bedroom grunge-pop tracks.
-Catchy, minimal and sincere, Gorgeous Bully's music is striking, and welcomed in current times.
+Catchy, minimal and sincere, their music is striking, and welcomed in current times.
 musiColor: musiColor264.png
 ---
 <p id="introduction">This morning, let's have a mellow Sunday morning thanks to [Gorgeous Bully](https://www.facebook.com/gorgeousbullyband/ "Facebook")'s heartwarming selection.